Roy Wood Jr.: Before Comedy Central

 While in college, Wood worked as a morning news reporter for Birmingham, Alabama, radio station WBHJ 95.7 Jamz Hot 105.7.
 He began focusing on a career in comedy after filling in for the station's in-house comedian, Rickey Smiley.

 In 1998, when he was 19, Wood began his career as a standup.
 Wood recalls that he passed on his midterm tests, essentially failing the semester, in order to open for Tommy Davidson.
-Wood spent his last two years of college doing dishes on the weekends.

 In 2001, after graduating from college, Wood returned to Birmingham and became the head writer/producer for the Buckwilde Morning Show (WBHJ 95.7 JAMZ), a position he held until 2006.
 He continued working in radio, providing prank calls and content to various morning shows nationally and contributing to Jamie Foxx's Foxxhole station on Sirius XM Radio.
 Wood released three prank call CDs: My Momma Made Me Wear This (2003), Confessions of a Bench Warmer (2005), and I'll Slap You to Sleep (2007).
 Wood's pranks have been featured on numerous hip-hop mix tapes.

 In 2007, Wood moved to Los Angeles.

 In 2010, Wood finished third in the seventh season of NBC's Last Comic Standing and began hosting his own morning show, The Roy Wood Jr Show.
 The show garnered top ratings and won 'Large Market Morning Show of the Year' from the Alabama Broadcasters Association for several years.

 From 2011 to 2014, Wood appeared on the TBS sitcom Sullivan & Son.
 He had a guest starring role in the first season, but was then promoted to series regular for the second and third seasons.
 Sullivan & Son was canceled in 2014.

 In 2013, Wood's first stand-up comedy CD, Things I Think, I Think, was released.

 In 2015, he was cast by ABC to play alongside Whoopi Goldberg in the comedy pilot Delores and Jermaine; the show did not make it beyond the pilot stage.